-Like most other states, Texas has unique car insurance requirements.
-Residents must meet these requirements before they can legally get on the road.
+Like most other states, Texas has unique minimum coverage requirements.
+Residents must make sure their insurance policy meets the coverage limits imposed by the state before they can legally hit the road.
 Policies in the Lone Star State must include the following:

 Texas requires minimum liability coverage limits of at least:

 - $30,000 of bodily injury liability (BIL) per person